doanduyhai/AjaxSessionExpiration/README.markdown

 Presentation
 ------------------

- This is a demo project for ThymeLeaf integration with Spring MVC 3.
+ This is a demo project for Ajax Session Expiration handling.

- This demo is a support for the following articles
+ This demo is a support for the following article

   [Spring Security part VI : Session Timeout handling for Ajax calls] (http://doanduyhai.wordpress.com/2012/04/21/spring-security-part-vi-session-timeout-handling-for-ajax-calls/)